 A number of support services are available to children, including Kids Helpline for children as young as five, and headspace, the National Youth Mental Health Foundation providing services to 12- to 25-year-olds.
 As a parent or carer, you can also reach out to the Parentline service in your state or territory or Beyond Blue’s support service.
 If life is in danger, call 000.

-Medibank members with hospital cover can also call the 24/7 Mental Health Phone Support service on 1800 644 325 to chat with a mental health professional.
+Medibank members with health insurance can also chat to a mental health professional over the phone or online with 24/7 Mental Health Support service at no extra cost.Δ Call 1800 644 325 or login to chat with a mental health professional.

 “And don’t wait until you or your kids are in a real rut,” says Blashki.
 “Getting some objective advice early on can be really helpful.”